privacyidea/privacyidea/README.rst

 Contributing
 ============

-There are a lot of different way to contribute to privacyIDEA, even if you are not a developer.
+There are a lot of different ways to contribute to privacyIDEA, even if you are not a developer.

 If you found a security vulnerability please report it to